gregr/ina/nscheme/README.md

     - For instance, `(list (eq? x x) (eq? x x))` for such values could theoretically return any of:
       `(#t #t)` `(#f #f)` `(#t #f)` `(#f #t)`
   - `eq?` is not provided.
-- There is no primitive character type: a string is indivisible until it is decoded as a bytes
+- There is no primitive character type.
+String and bytes are the same type, whose external representation assumes a UTF-8 encoding when possible.
-  - e.g., `string->bytes` and `bytes->string`
-  - no `string-ref`, since basis of decomposition depends on context
   - code units (bytes) are not characters, but suffice for low-level string manipulation
   - code points are not characters, but suffice for some higher-level string manipulation
-  - grapheme clusters (substrings) are the right notion of character for user interaction
+  - grapheme clusters (substrings) may be the right notion of character for user interaction
-- Like Racket, bytess can be notated with a text body.
+- Like Racket, a bytes can be notated with a text body.
 Unlike Racket, this text body always corresponds to the sequence of bytes given by UTF-8 encoding, except that individual bytes can be specified using the `\x` escape code.
 For instance, `#"λ"`, `#"\u3BB;"`, `#"\xCE;\xBB;"`, and `#vu8(206 187)` are all notations for the same length-2 bytes.
 Individually specified bytes do not have to form a legal UTF-8 sequence.
-- As a convention, strings and symbols are intended to correspond to unicode text, but this correspondence is not enforced.  `bytes->string` is defined as a UTF-8 encoding of the input bytes when possible, but will always succeed even in the presence of non-UTF-8 byte sequences.
-The string losslessly retains the sequence of bytes given by the bytes, which can be recovered using `string->bytes`.
-Like bytes notation, both string and pipe-delimited symbol notation also allow individual bytes to be specified using the `\x` escape code, even when those bytes form a sequence that is not legal UTF-8.
+- As a convention, symbols are intended to correspond to unicode text, but this correspondence is not enforced.  `bytes->symbol` is defined as a UTF-8 encoding of the input bytes when possible, but will always succeed even in the presence of non-UTF-8 byte sequences.
+The symbol losslessly retains the sequence of bytes, which can be recovered using `symbol->bytes`.
+Like bytes notation, pipe-delimited symbol notation also allow individual bytes to be specified using the `\x` escape code, even when those bytes form a sequence that is not legal UTF-8.
 - Racket-like dynamically-scoped parameters are provided.
 Unlike in Racket, the values of these parameters can only be modified through a parameterization, and the modification is only visible within the body of that parameterization.
 That is, parameters are otherwise immutable.
 As in